themarshallproject/arpa20220125/templates/charts/README.md

 itself is drawn.

-### GraphicWithAxes
+### ChartWithAxes

-Options for the <a href="axis-base.js">graphic with axes template</a>, which extends `GraphicBase` and draws X and Y axes onto the SVG.
+Options for the <a href="axis-base.js">chart with axes template</a>, which extends `ChartBase` and draws X and Y axes onto the SVG.

-Inherits all config options made available by `GraphicBase`.
+Inherits all config options made available by `ChartBase`.

 <a name="data" href="#data">#</a>
 config<strong>.data</strong> - <em>Array</em>. **Required.**